 Today, many of us consider our gardens as extensions of our homes.
 We equip them with outdoor seating areas and kitchens, and during the summer months spend more time outside than we do indoors.
 But when winter comes around, we’d still like to be able to maintain that all-important barrier between the interior and exterior of our homes, and thereby ensure that we maintain the maximum possible energy efficiency.

-The external folding sliding doors you’ll find in this section of the site allow for exactly that.
+The bifold patio doors you’ll find in this section of the site allow for exactly that.
 They’re sizeable enough to create a fantastic impression of space, breaking down the barriers between your home and your garden and are a fantastic alternative to traditional patio doors.
 When you’d like to open up your home, you’ll be able to do so – thanks either to the folding sliding mechanism.

 Our folding, sliding doors come in several different configurations.
 Your choice will depend on whether you’d like a few larger panels, or many smaller ones.
 Moreover, you’ll need to decide where you’d like your doors to open from – some might prefer their doors to all be attached to one side, while others might prefer them to open from the center.

 The doors you see here come in a variety of different materials and finishes, including hardwoods, softwoods, and aluminium.
 Each comes with a finish that’s been chosen carefully to bring out the best qualities of the underlying wood – or, if you’d prefer, you might opt for a more classic white look.